If you were injured on the job in Pittsburgh, you need a compensation lawyer who will fight for you

 Am I eligible for Workers’ Compensation?

 In Pennsylvania, workers’ compensation insurance exists to cover the medical bills and lost wages for employees who get injured at their jobs and cannot work.
-Most employees in Pittsburgh are covered by workers’ compensation regardless of who was at fault for the injury.
+Most employees are covered by workers’ compensation regardless of who was at fault for the injury.

 However, it’s not uncommon for workers’ compensation claims to be denied.
 Your employer or their insurer may argue that your injury was not work-related, or that your injuries are not as serious as you claim.
-If your workers’ compensation claim is denied, or your treatment is delayed, contact a Pittsburgh workers’ compensation lawyer right away.
+If your workers’ compensation claim is denied, or your treatment is delayed, contact a workers’ compensation lawyer right away.
 We will help you through the appeals process and make sure you receive the compensation you are owed.

 What Kinds of Workers’ Comp Benefits Can I Collect?